 I started this blog as an outlet to remind myself that I had a have a fun, adventurous life outside the typical 9-5.
-Last year I FINALLY was brave enough to quit my job and return to university to pursue my degree in Physical Education.
+When I turned 30 I was FINALLY brave enough to quit my job and return to university to pursue my degree in Physical Education.

 I graduated in December 2017 and currently work as a substitute teacher, waiting for that PE job of my dreams to open up.

 Sports are so important for our children.
 The confidence, the healthy habits, and the friendships I had growing up were all due to my participation in sports, to having a strong body, to being a part of a team.
 I can’t wait to find a job as a gym teacher and instil these in students.
 I also can’t wait to start coaching!!
 I want to build a killer track & field program.

 Living in Southern Alberta so close to the mountains is awesome.
 I spent a year working in Waterton Lakes National Park which is one of the most beautiful places in the world, I spend every second I can there.

 My main outdoor activity is hiking.
 It’s free, it’s fun, it gets you outside.

 A former collegiate track & field athlete and competitive cheerleader, fitness is a priority.
 I have picked up a few new sports since leaving college; distance running, softball, and curling.

 It’s tough staying fit when you live in Canada.
 Most of the year is cold and dark, not exactly ideal running weather.
 Ever notice how many health bloggers are from warm climates?
 But it’s a balance I’ve been able to find with snow boarding, snow shoeing, and Bikram yoga.